Stairway Slip and Fall Cases in Chicago

 Maria Garcia, 53, slipped on icy, dark exterior stairs at a Chicago condo building.
 She fractured her knee, underwent three surgeries, and will require a future knee replacement.
 The jury found the condo association 62.8% at fault for failing to maintain adequate lighting and awarded $1.17 million, reduced to $740,184 after comparative fault.

-Stair-related slip and fall accidents often involve complex legal issues that go beyond simply proving you fell.
-Property owners and insurance companies may deny fault, claim your own negligence caused the accident, or argue the hazard was “open and obvious.”
-Code violations must be thoroughly investigated and documented, often requiring expert testimony.
+Stairway slip and fall accidents often involve complex premises liability issues that go far beyond simply proving you fell.
+Property owners and insurance companies may deny responsibility, argue that you were partially at fault, or claim the dangerous condition was “open and obvious.”
+Proving negligence frequently requires investigating building code violations, preserving evidence, and, in some cases, obtaining expert testimony.

-In Chicago, these cases may be filed in the Circuit Court of Cook County, where strict procedural rules apply.
-An experienced slip and fall lawyer can handle everything from gathering evidence to negotiating with insurers, giving you the best chance at recovering full compensation for your injuries and losses.
+In Chicago, these claims are typically handled through the Circuit Court of Cook County, where strict deadlines and procedural requirements apply.
+An experienced stairway slip and fall lawyer in Chicago can manage every aspect of your case—from gathering evidence and establishing liability to negotiating with insurance companies—helping maximize the compensation you deserve for your injuries, medical expenses, lost wages, and pain and suffering.

 How Common Are Stair Slip and Fall Accidents?